mkrul/pet-registry/project.md

 ## New Learnings
 - Using semantic HTML elements like h2 for titles improves accessibility and visual hierarchy
 - Removing redundant labels can make the UI cleaner and more intuitive
+- When using size props, ensure consistent values are used across all instances of a component to maintain UI consistency